 - Key Features: Second largest private garden in London

-- Façade: Winfield house featured Numerous elements of Georgian architecture.
+Winfield House, an English Townhouse is featured with numerous elements of Georgian architecture.
 It is situated within twelve acres of grounds set into Regent’s Park.
 Further, it includes a small front wood, sculpture garden, vegetable garden, formal garden, and tennis court, as well as an extensive lawn.
-The façade is symmetrical about its vertical axis.
-The central portion acts as a significant feature in the front façade along with three continuous arches surrounding respective windows.
-The dormer windows project from the roof which functions for ventilation purposes.